Lauren Magaziner

 Balkan, Gabrielle

 Gabrielle Balkan‘s non-fiction picture books delight readers ages 0-12 with curious and essential facts about the United States, animal record-breakers, and ground-breaking artists.
-Learn about the best place to see a hot dog eating contest, falling dino poop, mapping your tummy, and what eye of newt really is, in her books The 50 States, Book of Dinosaurs, What a Map Can Do, and How to Be a Witch.
+Learn about the best place to see a hot dog eating contest, falling dino poop, mapping your tummy, and what “eye of newt” really is in her books The 50 States, Book of Dinosaurs, What a Map Can Do, and How to Be a Witch.
 When she’s not puzzling over how to explain complex topics to readers, Gabe loves visiting classrooms and brainstorming with kids.
-Visit her at www.gabriellebalkan.com and @gabriellebalkan.
+Learn more: www.gabriellebalkan.com and @gabriellebalkan.

 Awards